iq-motion-control/iq-module-communication-doc/docs/clients/coil_temperature_estimator.rst

 ~~~~~~

 To use the Coil Temperature Estimator client in Matlab, all Vertiq communication code must be included in your
 path.
 This allows the creation of a CoilTemperatureEstimatorClient object.
-See Table 11 for available messages.
+See the Message Table below for available messages.
 All message strings use the Short Names.
 All messages use the standard Get/Set/Save functions.

 A minimal working example for the CoilTemperatureEstimatorClient is: